Comparing orthogonal calculus and calculus with Reality: A cofree model for calculus with Reality

 In calculus with Reality, the classification of $n$-homogeneous functors has one extra step, and is given by the zigzag

 where $\s^\mbf{O}[C_2 \ltimes U(n)]$ is the category of orthogonal spectra with an action of $C_2 \ltimes U(n)$.
 The adjoint pair $(L_\psi, \psi)$ has right adjoint given by

 and left adjoint given by an appropriate enriched coend formula, see e.g.~\cite[Proposition 5.5]{TaggartReality}.
-Note that this last adjunction induces an equivalence of underlying $\infty$-categories by~\cite[Theorem 5.8]{TaggartReality}.
+Note that this last adjunction is a Quillen equivalence by~\cite[Theorem 5.8]{TaggartReality}.
 To replace the zigzag of free model structures by a zigzag of cofree model structures it suffices to show that the diagram

 is a commutative diagram of Quillen equivalences.
 This will follow from the following result.

 \begin{prop} Let $n$ be a non-negative integer.
 The adjoint pair